KevinBoyette/AggreGator/README.md

 So the db will need to be hydrated again and the dashboard will need re-building.
 You can just `docker compose stop` to stop the containers and `docker compose start` when you need them again.

+> TODO: Talk about the data directory structure

 ## Contributing

 This project currently uses `poetry`.
 You **probably** want to use the included _.devcontainer.json_.